 We do this through :

 Know & Go Opportunities

-Today our mission base is multiplying locations on the East Coast of the US with an upcoming launch in Virginia Beach in June 2019.
+Our mission base has recently multiplied with a new location on the East Coast of the US, the launch in Virginia Beach as of June 2019.

 “When he saw the crowds, he had compassion for them, because they were harassed and helpless, like sheep without a shepherd.
 Then he said to his disciples, ‘The harvest is plentiful, but the laborers are few; therefore pray earnestly to the Lord of the harvest to send out laborers into his harvest.'”